 - no dedicated backup option

-Joplin is an excellent note-taking for any PC, and we can’t believe it is free.
+Joplin is an excellent text-based note-taking app for any PC, and we can’t believe it is free.
 We especially love how the developers have put so much effort into making sure that users’ notes are private and that we can sync with any cloud service we choose.
 While we understand that there are workarounds to auto backup in the app, this feature should be as easy to find as syncing.
 Every note-taking app should have both backup and syncing.
 We hope the developers will work on auto backup soon.